shotover/shotover-proxy/docs/examples/redis-clustering.md

 # Redis Clustering

-The following guide shows you how to configure shotover-proxy to support transparently proxying redis-cluster _unaware_ clients to a [Redis cluster](https://redis.io/topics/cluster-spec).
+The following guide shows you how to configure Shotover Proxy to support transparently proxying Redis cluster _unaware_ clients to a [Redis cluster](https://redis.io/topics/cluster-spec).

 ## Overview

-In this example, we will be connecting to a redis cluster that has the following topology:
+In this example, we will be connecting to a Redis cluster that has the following topology:

-* redis://192.168.0.1/
+* `redis://192.168.0.1/`
-* redis://192.168.0.2/
+* `redis://192.168.0.2/`
-* redis://192.168.0.3/
+* `redis://192.168.0.3/`
-* redis://192.168.0.4/
+* `redis://192.168.0.4/`
-* redis://192.168.0.5/
+* `redis://192.168.0.5/`
-* redis://192.168.0.6/
+* `redis://192.168.0.6/`

-Shotover will listen on the loopback adapter (localhost) and act as a sidecar for our application that speaks redis.
-In this example we will use `redis-benchmark` as our redis-cluster unaware client application.
+Shotover will listen on the loopback adapter (localhost) and act as a sidecar for our application that speaks Redis.
+In this example we will use `redis-benchmark` as our Redis cluster unaware client application.

 ## Configuration

-First we will modify our topology.yaml file to have a single Redis source.
+First we will modify our `topology.yaml` file to have a single Redis source.
 This will:

 * define how shotover listens for incoming connections from our client application (`redis-benchmark`).
-* configure shotover to connect to the redis cluster via our defined contact points
+* configure Shotover to connect to the Redis cluster via our defined contact points
-* connect our redis source to our redis cluster sink (transform).
+* connect our Redis source to our Redis cluster sink (transform).

 The below configuration will do the trick.